-- Overall, we rate The Young Turks Left Biased based on story selection that always favors the progressive left and Mixed for factual reporting due to promotion of pseudoscience in regards to GMO’s.
+- Overall, we rate The Young Turks Left Biased based on story selection that always favors the progressive left.
+We also rate them Mixed for factual reporting due to the occasional promotion of pseudoscience regarding GMOs and a failed fact check.

 Factual Reporting: MIXED

-Founded in 2002 as a radio program, The Young Turks (TYT) is now an American political commentary web series that was created by journalist Cenk Uygur, Ben Mankiewicz and Dave Koller.
-Currently co-hosted by Uygur and Ana Kasparian, although its primary focus is on political commentary, the program provides opinion on topics of varying news genres.
+Founded in 2002 as a radio program, The Young Turks (TYT) is now an American political commentary web series created by journalist Cenk Uygur, Ben Mankiewicz, and Dave Koller.
+Currently co-hosted by Uygur and Ana Kasparian, although its primary focus is on political commentary, it provides opinions on topics of varying news genres.

 Funded by / Ownership

-The TYT website does not disclose who owns the Young Turks Network, however it is assumed to be primarily held by Cenk Uygur.
+The TYT website does not disclose who owns the Young Turks Network; however, Cenk Uygur is the assumed owner.
 In 2017, TYT received 20 million in funding “by newly formed growth equity fund 3L Capital, with additional backing from venture capital veterans Greycroft Partners and e.ventures, as well as Jeffrey Katzenberg’s recently launched WndrCo.”
-TYT is also supported by the Media Consortium, which is a nonprofit that supports independent journalism.
-The Media Consortium in turn “got funding from the Chicago Community Trust, the Park Foundation, the Wallace Global Fund, and the Media Democracy Fund.
-The Media Democracy Fund lists 12 funding partners and one of them is Soros’ the Open Society Foundations.
+TYT is also supported by the Media Consortium, a nonprofit that supports independent journalism.
+The Media Consortium, in turn, “got funding from the Chicago Community Trust, the Park Foundation, the Wallace Global Fund, and the Media Democracy Fund.
+The Media Democracy Fund lists 12 funding partners, and one of them is Soros’ Open Society Foundations.

-The website and YouTube channel generates revenue through paid subscriptions, advertising and sales of merchandise.
+The website and YouTube channel generate revenue through paid subscriptions, advertising, and merchandise sales.

-In review, The Young Turks produces progressive left video news programing as well as written articles on their website.
-Headlines and articles often contain loaded emotional language such as this: Rep. Rashida Tlaib was sworn in using Thomas Jefferson’s copy of the Quran and, of course, people were mad. and For Tucker Carlson Sponsors, Immigration is Complicated.
-TYT tends to source their information to credible media outlets such as the Washington Post, USA Today, Sec.gov and Open Secrets.
-Editorially, The Young Turks tend to support progressive candidates such as Bernie Sanders and Alexandria Ocasio-Cortez.
+In review, The Young Turks produces progressive left video news programming and written articles on their website.
+Headlines and articles often contain loaded emotional language such as this: Rep. Rashida Tlaib was sworn in using Thomas Jefferson’s copy of the Quran, and, of course, people were mad.
+And For Tucker Carlson Sponsors, Immigration is Complicated.
+TYT tends to source its information from credible media outlets such as The Washington Post, USA Today, Sec.gov, and Open Secrets.
+The Young Turks tend to support progressive candidates such as Bernie Sanders and Alexandria Ocasio-Cortez.
 In general, all news reporting favors the left and aggressively attacks the right.

-Overall, we rate The Young Turks Left Biased based on story selection that always favors the progressive left and Mixed for factual reporting due to promotion of pseudoscience in regards to GMO’s.
-(5/15/2016) Update (D. Van Zandt 1/5/2019)
+Overall, we rate The Young Turks Left Biased based on story selection that always favors the progressive left.
+We also rate them Mixed for factual reporting due to the occasional promotion of pseudoscience regarding GMOs and a failed fact check.
+(5/15/2016) Update (D. Van Zandt 10/30/2023)